Concentration of discrepancy-based approximate Bayesian computation via Rademacher complexity: Asymptotic properties of ABC with maximum mean discrepancy and Wasserstein-1 distance

-While (\ref{C3}) and (\ref{C4}) hold for \textsc{mmd} with a bounded kernel without additional assumptions, the currently--available bounds on the Rademacher complexity ensure that \textsc{mmd} with an unbounded kernel meets the above conditions only under specific models and data generating processes, even within the i.i.d.\ setting.
-In this context, it is however possible to revisit the results for the Wasserstein~case~in Proposition 3 of \citet{bernton2019approximate} under the new Rademacher complexity framework introduced in the present article.
-In particular, as shown in Proposition~\ref{corr_MMD_unb}, under \textsc{mmd} with an unbounded kernel, the existence Assumptions 1 and 2 in \citet{bernton2019approximate} can be directly related to constructive conditions on the~kernel, inherently related to our Assumption (\ref{C4}).
-This in turn yields informative concentration inequalities that are reminiscent of those in Theorem \ref{thm_rademacher} and Corollary~\ref{corr_MMD}.
-Notice that these inequalities also hold for summary--based \textsc{abc} with routinely--used unbounded summaries (e.g., moments) as a direct consequence of the discussion in Example~\ref{exm_sum1}.
+While (\ref{C3}) and (\ref{C4}) hold for \textsc{mmd} with a bounded kernel without additional assumptions, the currently-available bounds on the Rademacher complexity ensure that \textsc{mmd} with an unbounded kernel meets the above conditions only under specific models and data generating processes, even within the i.i.d.\ setting.
+In this context, it is however possible to revisit the results for the Wasserstein case in Proposition 3 of \citet{bernton2019approximate} under the new Rademacher complexity framework introduced in the present article.
+In particular, as shown in Proposition~\ref{corr_MMD_unb}, under \textsc{mmd} with an unbounded kernel, the existence Assumptions 1 and 2 in \citet{bernton2019approximate} can be directly related to constructive conditions on the kernel, inherently related to our Assumption (\ref{C4}).
+This in turn yields informative concentration inequalities that are reminiscent of those in Theorem~\ref{thm_rademacher} and Corollary~\ref{corr_MMD}.
+Notice that these inequalities also hold for summary-based \textsc{abc} with routinely-used unbounded summaries (e.g., moments) as a direct consequence of the discussion in Example~\ref{exm_sum1}.